Couchtr26/Currency-Converter/README.txt

 Select your source and target currencies

-Enter the amount to convert
+Enter an amount

-Click “Convert” to view the result
+Click Convert to see the result

-🔌 Optional: You can integrate a currency API by modifying script.js to fetch real-time exchange rates.
+🔌 Optional: Modify script.js to integrate a currency API and fetch real-time exchange rates.

 📈 Extend It
-Want to take it further?
+Want to expand functionality?

-Add real-time exchange rate API integration
+🌍 Add real-time exchange rate APIs

-Save conversion history with localStorage
+🕓 Save conversion history with localStorage

-Add charts or visualizations (e.g., currency trends)
+📊 Add trend charts or visualizations

-Translate into other languages for i18n
+🌐 Add language support for international users

 🤝 Contributions
-This project is part of a larger portfolio of real-world tools.
+This project is part of a growing portfolio of real-world tools.
-Contributions, feedback, and forks are welcome!
+Feedback, forks, and pull requests are always welcome.

 📄 License
-MIT License — free to use, modify, and share.
+MIT License — Free to use, modify, and share.

-## Author
+👨‍💻 Author
 Thomas (Grey Knight Software)
-Copyright (c) 2025 Couchtr26
+GitHub: @Couchtr26
+© 2025 — All Rights Reserved